top of page

 Moving from no white-tailed eagles to at least 66 birds in five years would be a substantial intervention in a relatively short period.
 If the fuller modelling is right that a further phase of releases may also be needed, then consultees are entitled to ask whether they are really being asked to comment on a proposal whose eventual scale and duration are still not fully settled.

-That is one reason why the MA draft questions whether the pace and scale of release have been sufficiently justified, why a more incremental approach with formal review points has not been preferred, and how adaptive management would work if ecological or socio-economic impacts prove greater than anticipated.
+That is one reason why the MA response questions whether the pace and scale of release have been sufficiently justified, why a more incremental approach with formal review points has not been preferred, and how adaptive management would work if ecological or socio-economic impacts prove greater than anticipated.

-The main concerns reflected in the draft
+The main concerns reflected in the response

 • the possible effects on sheep farming and other rural land uses